Credential Handling

 GitLab CI

-When running in the GitLab CI, the CI_JOB_TOKEN
+When running in the GitLab CI, the CI_JOB_TOKEN can be used to access

 git repositories via https.
-If CI_SERVER_HOST
+If CI_SERVER_HOST is also set,

-kas automatically adds this token to the .netrc
+kas automatically adds this token to the .netrc file,

 where it is picked up by git.
 Further, kas configures git

-to automatically rewrite the urls of the repositories to clone via https
+to automatically rewrite the URLs of the repositories to clone via https

 for repos stored on the same server.
 Technically this is achieved by adding

-insteadof entries to the .gitconfig
+insteadof entries to the .gitconfig file.

 For backwards compatibility, the git rewrite rules are only added if

-does not exist and no SSH configuration is provided (either
+.gitconfig does not exist and no SSH configuration is provided (either

-via the kas SSH_
+via the kas SSH_ variables or using .ssh/config).

 are set, kas automatically creates a login file for the container

-.
+registry at ~/.docker/config.json.
 This file is compatible with

 docker, podman and even skopeo.